syamdev/scrapy-flask/README.md

 ## Scrapy Items
 - Define the models for your scraped items in items.py
 - Create and return the items in jobs.py

+## Flask
+- Scrape data on flask
+- View data on flask